and Cremerie de Paris / Villeroy Bourbon |

 he meets many other artists.

-He uses them to buy paintings of his friends,
+He uses his money to buy paintings of his friends,

 Emile Bernard, Paul Cezanne, Paul Gaugin,